Ctoic/Python-For-Beginners/README.md

  ## Introduction to Python
 Python is a high-level, interpreted programming language that is widely used for web development, data analysis, artificial intelligence, and many other applications.
 Python has a simple and straightforward syntax, making it an excellent choice for beginners.
 It is also very powerful, with a large and active community of developers who contribute to its growth and development.

-Setting up your development environment
+ ## Setting up your development environment
 To start programming in Python, you'll need to have a development environment set up on your computer.
 You can use an Integrated Development Environment (IDE) such as PyCharm or Visual Studio Code, or a simple text editor like Notepad++ or Sublime Text.
 We recommend using PyCharm, as it provides many helpful tools for debugging and writing code.
+But for beginners I will recommend jupyter-notebook.

-Basic syntax and data types
+## Basic syntax and data types
 In this section, you'll learn about the basic syntax of the Python language and the different data types that you'll use when programming in Python.
 Data types include numbers (integers and floating-point numbers), strings, lists, tuples, dictionaries, and more.

-Variables and operators
+## Variables and operators
 Variables are used to store data in your program.
 You'll learn about the different types of operators in Python and how to use them to perform arithmetic operations, comparison operations, and more.

-Control flow statements
+## Control flow statements
 Control flow statements are used to control the flow of execution in your program.
 You'll learn about if-else statements, for loops, and while loops and how to use them to make decisions and perform repetitive tasks.

-Functions and modules
+## Functions and modules
 Functions are reusable blocks of code that can be called from anywhere in your program.
 Modules are collections of related functions and data that can be imported into your program to be used.

-Exception handling
+## Exception handling
 Exception handling is used to handle errors and unexpected conditions in your program.
 You'll learn about the try-except statement and how to use it to catch and handle exceptions.

-Working with files and directories
+## Working with files and directories
 In this section, you'll learn how to work with files and directories in Python.
 This includes opening and closing files, reading from and writing to files, and more.

-Classes and objects
+## Classes and objects
 Classes and objects are the building blocks of object-oriented programming (OOP) in Python.
 You'll learn about classes, objects, inheritance, polymorphism, and other OOP concepts.

-Regular expressions
+## Regular expressions
 Regular expressions are a powerful tool for pattern matching and text processing.
 You'll learn how to use regular expressions in Python to search for and manipulate strings.

-Advanced topics
+## Advanced topics
 In this section, you'll learn about some advanced topics in Python programming, such as decorators, generators, and more.
 These topics are not necessary for beginners, but they are useful to know if you want to become a more advanced Python programmer.